 - VPC Peering can be applied to create shared services or perform authentication with an on-premises instance

-- This would help creating a single point of contact, as well limiting the VPN connections to a single account or VPC
+- This would help create a single point of contact, as well limiting the VPN connections to a single account or VPC

 AWS Certification Exam Practice Questions